 Medical devices are closely tied to patients’ privacy, health and life and can affect them significantly.
 That is why all possible issues should be considered closely in the process of medical appliance manufacturing, tuning, configuring and maintaining, as creating trouble-proof IoT connections is of utmost importance.

-One of the major concerns of the internet of things healthcare is the provision of secure connections, which is extremely important and difficult, as IoT goes hand in hand with the internet.
-That is why the government focuses on the information security in the healthcare domain and controls it by various leverages.
+One of the major concerns of the Internet of Things healthcare is the provision of secure connections, which is extremely important and difficult, as IoT goes hand in hand with the internet.
+That is why the government focuses on information security in the healthcare domain and controls it by various leverages.
 The prescriptions on the protection of patients’ personal information are also specified in HIPAA (Health Insurance Portability and Accountability Act) that lays down the demands on the medical devices as well.

 Since IoT medical devices operate 24/7, healthcare institutions should provide their around-the-clock maintenance.
 However, if hospitals fail to do this, it may cause equipment outage and failure to receive patient information on time.

 Also, the more devices are interconnected, the more complex their maintenance is.
 This demands a comprehensive IT service team to support IoT products that are implemented in the system.

 The Internet of Things allows developing comprehensive networks within medical institutions that unite their staff, patients, equipment and routine procedures.
 Such an approach leverages the best that modern technology can provide for caregivers and utilizes it to help prevent diseases, improve treatment procedures and health outcomes.
 If such a delicate coherence gets interrupted or breaks, it may affect the performance of both individual gadgets and the whole network.
 A correct connection and interaction among a variety of smart medical devices ensure that both the equipment and also patients and their personal information are under the proper care.